ophiolite/ultrasignup/README.md

 November 22, 2016:
 * Working on backend of webapp to get everything connected
-* Prepping slides for presentation of MVP
 * Worked towards getting webapp plumbed for model inputs.
 Used average values per age group for non-directly entered values into form.
 * Made pickled files for X and y test data for final pickled DNS model statistics calculations
 * Still need to flesh out JS/Ajax calls to server

+November 23, 2016:
+* Cleaning up code some
+* Continue with backend work on app
+* Prepping slides for presentation of MVP